silentorb/game-design/marloth/inspirations/inspiration-contrast.md

 * Matches a lot of the criteria but fails an essential ones—a practical MVP
 * Dishonored works because it is inefficient—it guzzles resources but has a lot of resources to guzzle

-### The Witcher 3

-* Similar to Dishonored, the Witcher 3 does not have a minimal core and instead relies on quantity of content and systems

 ### DOOM II